Theme

 Where it fits

-This belongs in the AI interface layer.
+Open it as part of the AI interface layer.
 It is most relevant for readers comparing private search assistants, answer engines with citations, local model workflows, and tools that sit between a chatbot and a traditional search engine.

 Reporting note